The average overall score of Indians who appeared for the IELTS in 2017 was 6.04. The average score for the listening section of the test? 6.30!

-Besides wrong spellings are still a concern as we are sure that auto correct will not be a facility that you can use while typing.
+Besides all these, wrong spellings are still a concern as we are sure that autocorrect will not be a facility that you can use while typing.

-So we’ve already read about the challenges but it is now time to learn about ways to overcome them.
-Here are some IELTS listening tips for band 9
+So, you have already read about the challenges but it is now time to learn about ways to overcome them.
+Here are some listening tips for IELTS to achieve band 9.

 1. Know the Test